Zeddxx/moobie/README.md

 ## Have an issue?

 Error may can arise if it does so please do open an issue <a href="https://github.com/Zeddxx/moobie/issues" title="moobie issue">here.</a> I will probably get in touch within 5 - 6hrs.

-## Future plans

-After completing this project, I will dive into my last project that is on my mind.
-So, if you guys have any ideas and want to create something together, count me in.
-If I get busy in the future, I will make this repo open source, so it's up to you guys to maintain it 🥺.